-A little while ago I bought a bag of scrap silver from my precious metal supplier, included were a few pieces of offcut sterling silver sheet.
+A silver pendant in a long narrow shape with line of raised silver down the centre, two tiny bead shapes are formed near the top of the silver line.
+To preserve the shape a small silver tube is soldered to the top of the pendant on the reverse to take a chain.
+The pendant is made by fusing fine pure silver wire to a sterling silver shape.
+It hangs from a 0.8mm sterling silver cable wire chain with a silver claw and loop fastener fixed to the chain with crimp loops.
+Approx 40cm long A little while ago I bought a bag of scrap silver from my precious metal supplier, included were a few pieces of offcut sterling silver sheet.
 I liked the shapes but wasn't sure what to do with them.
 Having fused silver to copper for a while I decided to see if two types of silver would fuse together.
 I used fine, or pure silver wire as it melts slightly more easily than sterling silver.
 The effects created with this technique are a bit unpredictable but I'm very happy with the results on this pendant, the two little beads are an unexpected but attractive bonus.

 If you’d like some more information about this piece of work, or if you have any questions about ArtMakers or the buying process, please don’t hesitate to get in touch with us.Get in touch